How to Remove Inquiries From Your Credit Reports

 • Companies send you a firm offer of credit or insurance, such as a mailer offering you a credit card or loan

-While you can wind up with many soft inquiries on your credit reports—some credit card companies may review your credit each month—soft inquiries never impact your credit scores.
-They also won’t appear on the copies of credit reports that most creditors receive, although you’ll see them when you check your own credit.
+While you can wind up with many soft inquiries on your credit reports, soft inquiries never impact your credit scores and won’t appear on credit reports that most creditors receive.

 Hard vs. Soft Credit Inquiries